 It has two main arms: Bio Detection Dogs and Medical Assistance Dogs:

 Bio Detection Dogs are trained predominantly to detect the odour of cancer.
 Their highly sensitive noses can pick up the smell of cancer volatiles in urine or breath samples.
 The technology has the potential to provide second line testing for cancers that are currently difficult to diagnose reliably, such as prostate cancer.
-Currently the charity is undertaking two trials, one into the detection of breast cancer and a second into prostate, kidney and bladder cancer with local NHS trusts.
-Both are three-year studies, expected to be published in 2018.

 Medical Assistance Dogs are trained to assist individuals who manage complex medical conditions, such as diabetes, on a day-to-day basis.
 The dogs are taught to identify the odour changes that are associated with certain medical events, such as a drop in blood sugar level.
-There are currently 78 dogs partnered across the UK and with more funding this number will increase.
+There are currently over 80 dogs partnered across the UK and with more funding this number will increase.

 The charity receives no government funding and relies entirely on charitable donations.

 Join #MDDchallenge and we will look after you every step of the way, from the early days of training right through to race day.
 You will receive regular newsletters, training tips and support with your fundraising efforts.

 To find out more about joining #MDDchallenge please contact us on 01296 711217 or by emailing [email protected]

 You can only apply to one Affiliate Charity at a time.
 For further information on how the Charity Entry process works please see our FAQs.